Shir specializes in regulatory enforcement and white-collar matters in Israel and abroad.

 Shir advises her clients on intricate legal proceedings related to money laundering, bribery, fraud, insider trading, antitrust, and securities fraud.
 She provides representation before Israeli governmental authorities, foreign authorities, and judicial forums in Israel and abroad.

 Shir has unique experience handling internal investigations involving suspicions of corporate misconduct or fraud, compliance with regulatory requirements, and proper corporate governance rules.
+She also has experience in witness preparation, and trial preparation.
+In addition, Shir has extensive experience in electronic document review.

 Shir interned at a leading Israeli law firm.